NatasaMiric/car-specialist/TESTING.md

 ### Unfixed Bugs

-* When updating the reservation, if the user wants to change something in the reservation, then he has to choose a new time also because otherwise it is not possible to finish the update.
+* When updating the booking, if the user wants to change something in the booking, then he has to choose a new time also because otherwise it is not possible to finish the update.